HTCicek/stockfolio_ttp/README.md

 - Redux
   - State management
-- Styled-Components
+- Material-UI
-  - Declarative component creation, and maintain
+  - Composable UI Library
 - React Router Dom
-  - Used to define endpoints and switch pages
+  - Used to define endpoints/switch pages
-- Helmet?
+- react-helmet
-  - Just to keep everything in one file?
+  - html head management with JSX
 - Sanitize.css
   - Normalization of CSS for support across all browsers
   - Opinionated removal of some silly margins and unintunitive defaults